memgraph/docs/mage/query-modules/python/gnn-node-classification.md

 ### `set_model_parameters(params)`

-This function initializes all global variables. _You_ can change those via **params** dictionary.
+The function initializes all global variables. _You_ can change global variables via **params** dictionary.
 It checks if variables in **params** are defined appropriately.
 If so, map of default global parameters is overriden with user defined dictionary params.
 After that it executes previously defined functions declare_globals and declare_model_and_data and sets each global variable to some value.